Grades are the method of assessing student progress. Students are issued grades at mid-semester and a final grade at the end of the semester.

 - Grade symbols are translated into quality points per semester hour of credit as listed above.

-- The university recognizes that a good grade in a three-semester-hour course requires more work than in a two-semester hour course.
-Owing to this, the university follows a system which recognizes both the quantity of a student's work.
+- The university recognizes that a good grade in a three-semester-hour course requires more work than in a two-semester-hour course.
+Owing to this, the university follows a system which recognizes both the quality and quantity of a student's work.
 Under this system, the number of quality points for each letter grade (e.g. four points for an A) is multiplied by the number of semester hours of credit for the course.
-For example, an A in a three-semester-hour course earns a total of 12 quality points.
-To find out a student's quality point average, divide the total number of quality points by the total number of semester hours scheduled.
-This average considers both the quality and quantity of work.

 - Quality points are awarded only for work completed at East Stroudsburg University.
 Work completed at other colleges and accepted as transfer credit is not considered in computing the quality point average.